kevincal1226/mnist-neural-network/README.md

-MDST Neural Network From Scratch
+# MDST Neural Network From Scratch
-Made a neural network for MNIST data from scratch using forward/back propogation, and SGD.
+Made a neural network for MNIST data from scratch using forward/back propagation, and SGD.